 I was around the same age when I had similar feelings ... his autobiographical writings in 'The Story of my Heart’ or ‘Soul Life’ as he originally called it struck a chord deep within me providing solace and hope - I was not alone ... he has been my constant companion, and mentor, ever since; there is always one of his books on the coffee table.
 His writings as fresh today as they were in the 1800’s.
 They are perhaps the ‘raison detre’ for my blog.

-Here is my take - my heartfelt tribute to Richard Jefferies - through my exploration of Japanese prose poems of haibun and haiku; a reimagining of his writing - in a sense a form of collaborative haibun.
+Here is my take - my heartfelt tribute to Richard Jefferies - through my exploration of Japanese prose poems of haibun and haiku; a reimagining of his writing - a whispery and insightful postscript to his prose.

 [...]
 It is the February summer that comes, and lasts a week or so between the January frosts and the east winds that rush through the thorns.
 Some little green is even now visible along the mound where seed-leaves are springing up.
 The sun is warm, and the still air genial, the sky only dotted with a few white clouds.
 Wood-pigeons are busy in the elms, where the ivy is thick with ripe berries.
 There is a feeling of spring and of growth; in a day or two we shall find violets; and listen, how sweetly the larks are singing!
-Some chase each other, and then hover fluttering above the hedge.
-The stubble, whitened by exposure to the weather, looks lighter in the sunshine [...]
+Some chase each other, and then hover fluttering above the hedge. [...]

 [...]
 A little farther and the ground declines; through the tall fern we come upon a valley.
 But the soft warm sunshine, the stillness, the solitude, have induced an irresistible idleness.
 Let us lie down upon the fern, on the edge of the green vale, and gaze up at the slow clouds as they drift across the blue vault.
 The subtle influence of Nature penetrates every limb and every vein, fills the soul with a perfect contentment, an absence of all wish except to lie there, half in sunshine, half in shade, for ever in a Nirvana of indifference and to all but the exquisite delight of simply living.
 The wind in the tree-tops overhead sighs in soft music, and ever and anon a leaf falls with a slight rustle to mark time.
 The clouds go by in rhythmic motion, the ferns whisper verses in the ear, the beams of the wondrous sun in endless song [...]